 Exemplified will

-I have my dad’s will from Cook County IL.
+I have my dad’s will from Cook County, Illinois.
 It is an exemplified copy according to Cook County.
-In IL they only sign one judge one clerk.
-Reeves County will not except it unless three signatures.
-The oil company will not except unless it is recorded and want to split evenly with half siblings that were adopted by another man.
-The will and the order to close shows I am the only heir to his will.
-How can I get Reeves or the oil company to recognize the will as it was probated in IL in 1982.
+In Illinois, they only sign one judge and one clerk.
+Reeves County will not accept it unless there are three signatures.
+The oil company will not accept it unless it is recorded and wants to split evenly with half siblings that were adopted by another man.
+The will and the order to close show I am the only heir to his will.
+How can I get Reeves County or the oil company to recognize the will as it was probated in Illinois in 1982?
 Any thoughts?

 You may need to hire an estate attorney licensed in Texas.
 Did the adoption include a decree terminating the rights to inherit?
 How long ago did your father pass?
 The shortest path might be to file an Affidavit of Heirship and get a quit claim deed from the half siblings.